shamsunyako/shamsunyako/README.md

 - 👋 Hi, I’m @Shamsu Ibrahim
-- 👀 I’m interested in electrcic metering
+- 👀 I’m interested in electric metering
 - 🌱 I’m currently learning programming as a beginner
 - 💞️ I’m looking to collaborate with who can teach me VS code step by step
 - 📫 How to reach me shamsunyako@gmail.com